ÇÁ¶û½º ¹Î¹ý

 (Act of 26 June 1889)

-The exercise of civil rights is unrelated to the exercise of political rights which are acquired and kept in accordance
+The exercise of civil rights is unrelated to the exercise of political rights which are acquired and kept in accordance with constitutional and electoral statutes.

 Art.
 8